derpen/LeSite/content/posts/creating-server-3.md

 # cd /etc/nginx
 ```

 Create two folders.
-In debian, these folders are already there.
+In debian, these folders should be there by default.
 ```
 # mkdir sites-available
 # mkdir sites-enabled
 ```
-If you are using Arch, you need to modify **nginx.conf** to read sites-available folder by default.
+If you are using Arch, you need to modify **nginx.conf** to read sites-available folder (i have no idea why is this not enabled by default, i spent half and hour on this, like whyy?????).
 Add a line to include the sites-available folder.

 {{< figure src="/images/baremetal/26.png" title="" >}}